pwwang/immunopipe/docs/processes/ScrnaMetabolicLandscape.md

-    For example, if we have `subsetting_prefix = "timepoint"` and we have `pre` and `post` in the `subsetting` column, the subsets will be named as `timepoint_pre` and `timepoint_post` If `subsetting` is a list, then this should also be a same-length list.
+    For example, if we have `subsetting_prefix = "timepoint"` and we have `pre` and `post` in the `subsetting` column, the subsets will be named as `timepoint_pre` and `timepoint_post` If `subsetting` is a list, this should also be a same-length list.
 If a single string is given, it will be repeated to a list with the same length as `subsetting`
 - `subsetting_comparison` (type=json): What kind of comparisons are we